crandmck/get-readmes/README.md

 npm install
 ```

+The only dependency is the Node GitHub API; see [http://mikedeboer.github.io/node-github](http://mikedeboer.github.io/node-github).

 ## Use

 1. Create `repos.json` containing list of repos for which you want to pull down READMEs.
 A sample is provided.